dackcharlotte-cta/cardiverse/README.md

 Cardiverse is a platform for personalised greeting cards that utilises AI to create:

 - Custom 3D avatars
+- Custom poem about the reciever
--
+- Semi Customisable theme

-The platform enables users to celebrate special occasions by sending personalised greeting cards as website links.
-It leverages AI-powered CSS customization to create unique and interactive experiences for recipients.
+The platform enables users to celebrate special occasions by sending personalised virtual greeting cards.

 ------